Akhalgori Municipality

 at least 70% of the total population and 90% of local ethnic Georgians – have fled the area, citing discrimination and a "climate of fear" under the Russian-South Ossetian control.
 Unlike in other Georgian enclaves, Ossetian militias have not systematically destroyed village structures, though there have been some reports of attacks against civilians and complaints of intimidation.

 International status

-According to administrative divisions of South Ossetia the municipality is located on territory of Leningor District.
+The municipality is internationally recognized as part of the Mtskheta-Mtianeti region of Georgia.
+According to South Ossetia, the area is known as Leningor District and constitutes a first-level administrative division of the country.

 Sites

 The district houses several notable pieces of medieval Georgian architecture, listed below: